 Campus Life and Engagement (CL&E): Campus Life and Engagement team ensures that your transition into the academic and social life at McGill University is as smooth as possible.
 They act as a resource for incoming students and parents requiring information related to services available across campus. they have established links with areas of the University that offer services to students in order to have all pertinent information in one central location.
-If you wish to contact CL&E, call 514-398-6913 or stop by the William and Mary Brown Building, on the 3rd floor, room 3100.
+If you wish to contact CL&E, call 514-398-6913 or stop by the3rd floor of William and Mary Brown Building, room 3100.

 Other resources at McGill

 Information Systems and Technology Customer Service - ICS: ICS offers a wide variety of seminars for students, provides information about McGill's computer labs, offers assistance in accessing McGill's computer network via modem and can provide you with access to electronic mail and internet.
 You may contact them via ist.support [at] mcgill.ca (email) .
 You can consult the Computing Centre Store in the Bookstore for information on purchasing a computer.
 You will find that a personal computer is a helpful tool for university studies.

 Libraries: Library services include orientation lectures and tours, instructional seminars for students, as well as assistance in using research facilities such as the CD ROM or PERUSE (McGill University Libraries' Online Database).
 For information call 514-398-5030 or consult the schedule which will be available on the web as of July .

 Writing Workshops: The McGill Writing Centre.